winglessraven/DeadMatterServerManager/README.md

 * Save Config to write your changes to the server configuration files
 * Enter your maximum memory for the server, when the server reaches this value it will restart.
 If you do not set a value the server will just run until it crashes and will automatically restart
 * If you wish to restart the server on a timer, set the number of minutes you want your server to run for before restarting
+* If you want to restart on a schedule, enable the option and click 'Configure Restart Schedule' to add the times you want the server to restart
+* For email notifications, input your smtp server details and test.
+Note, some providers have an extra layer of security that could block connections.
+* Enable backups to take a scheuled backup of your data (ini files and server database), configure your schedule and retention policy as required.
+Restore files selectively by choosing your options before clicking 'restore now'.

 ## Start Server
 * Starting the server will launch a new window with the server output.